 The Gallipoli Peninsula.

-The Peninsula in the Thrace region, of North-West Turkey is washed on one side by the Agean Sea and on the other by the Dardanelles, the narrow strait that connects the Marmara Sea with the Agean.
+On one side of the Gallipoli peninsula in North-West Turkey is the Agean Sea and on the other the Dardanelles, the narrow strait that connects the Marmara Sea with the Agean.
 It is visited by thousands of Australians and New Zealanders on the 25th April each year to commemorate Anzac Day.
-Our visit was on the 14th September, 2013.

 We (The Allies) were the Agressors but The Ottomans were the victors.
 The battle raged from April 25th 1915 to 9th January 1916.